N1k0l1n/Redis-Distributed-Caching/README.md

 Contributions are welcome!
 If you'd like to improve this project or add new features, feel free to open issues and pull requests.
 Follow the guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## License

+This project is licensed under the [MIT License](LICENSE).
+You are free to modify, distribute, and use the code in your own projects as per the terms of this license.